Testing similarity of competing risks models by comparing transition probabilities: Application Example: Healthcare Pathways of Prostate Cancer Patients Involving Surgery

 \section{Application Example: Healthcare Pathways of Prostate Cancer Patients Involving Surgery}

 In our application example, we analyze routine inpatient data of prostate cancer patients treated at the Department of Urology, University Medical Center Freiburg, between 1 January 2015 and 1 February 2021.
 All patients underwent open radical prostatectomy (ORP), involving removal of the prostate and seminal vesicles.
 The dataset comprises two groups: those who received in-house MRI-based fusion biopsy (FB) before surgery and those who did not.
 We aim to assess whether post-surgical pathways, specifically regarding short-term hospital readmission, are similar between these groups to evaluate whether data can be pooled.
 In total, 213 patients (31\%) had in-house FB, while 482 (69\%) did not.
 Prostate cancer is among the most common reasons for inpatient admission, and ORP is a standard treatment.
 While FB is the current diagnostic standard, not all patients undergo it before surgery, depending on the referring urologist’s practice.
 Hospital readmissions were categorized into three groups according to their main ICD-10 diagnosis, ``I89.8: Other specified noninfective disorders of lymphatic vessels and lymph nodes'', ``C61: Malignant neoplasm of prostate'', and a combined category for ``any other diagnosis''.
 As the most common postoperative complications of ORP develop within a few weeks after surgery, we consider administrative censoring after 90 days in our analysis.
-Within this period, readmissions occurred for ICD-10 I89.8 (Model 1: n = 17 [8\%], Model 2: n = 29 [6\%]), ICD-10 C61 (Model 1: n = 18 [8\%], Model 2: n = 60 [12\%]), and ``other diagnoses'' (Model 1: n = 6 [3\%], Model 2: n = 31 [6\%]).
+Within this period, readmissions occurred for ICD-10 I89.8 (Model 1: n = 17 [8\%], Model 2: n = 29 [6\%]), ICD-10 C61 (Model 1: n = 18 [8\%], Model 2: n = 60 [12\%]), and ``any other diagnosis'' (Model 1: n = 6 [3\%], Model 2: n = 31 [6\%]).
 Readmissions occurring within the 90-day period were modeled using a competing risks modeling framework, with the initial states corresponding to ``ORP with prior in-house FB'' and ``ORP without prior in-house FB'' for the two groups, respectively.
 The absorbing states are defined by the three readmission categories.
 In this context, focusing on transition probabilities is more relevant than on intensities, as probabilities directly describe the likelihood of readmission within a clinically meaningful time frame.
 They are easier to interpret and compare across groups, whereas intensities reflect instantaneous event rates that are less intuitive for evaluating overall pathway similarity.
+Using the plug-in estimators described in Section~\ref{Section2}, we first examine the estimated transition probabilities at selected landmark times.
+Table \ref{tab:appl_probs} displays the landmark risks at clinically relevant times (30, 60, and 90 days) for each event and group, together with the absolute differences and corresponding 95\% bootstrap confidence intervals for the absolute differences.
+The confidence intervals were obtained using a parametric bootstrap based on the fitted exponential model with administrative censoring at 90 days.
+Across all event types, the absolute differences increase over time.
+The largest discrepancy is observed for readmissions due to ICD-10 C61, where the absolute difference reaches 0.0494 (95\% CI: 0.0067--0.0968) at 90 days.
+Differences for ICD-10 I89.8 and for other diagnoses are overall smaller.
+These observed magnitudes provide a descriptive reference for interpreting the similarity thresholds considered in the formal testing procedure below.